-Coal is a black or brownish rock which if burnt, creates energy.
-It is ranked depending on how much “carbonization” it has gone through: peat is the lowest rank of coal as it has gone through the least amount of carbonization whereas anthracite is the highest rank of coal.
+Coal is a black rock that can be burned to produce energy.
+Coal is made from fossilized plants.
+It is ranked depending on how much “carbonization” it has gone through: peat is the lowest rank of coal as it has gone through the least amount of carbonization, whereas anthracite is the highest rank of coal.

 The history of coal mining goes back thousands of years, back to ancient China and Rome.
 However, it became crucially important during the Industrial Revolution in the 19th and 20th centuries, when it was primarily used to power steam engines, heat buildings and generate electricity.
 In many ways, the use of coal as a source of power was what enabled the Industrial Revolution.

 Despite the fact that coal has been used for so long, it continues to be relatively abundant and cheap to convert to energy.
-However, coal extraction and its conversion to energy are both environmentally hazardous processes which carry with them a number of health concerns.
+However, coal extraction and combustion are both environmentally hazardous processes which carry with them a number of health concerns.
 Coal mining, especially surface mining, can be particularly destructive of landscapes and pollute local resources such as water and soil.

-What is more, air pollution from coal-fired power plants includes sulfur dioxide, nitrogen oxides, particulate matter and heavy metals.
-These emissions create a number of dangerous environmental problems such as smog and acid rain as well as numerous respiratory, cardiovascular, and cerebrovascular effects .
+What is more, air pollution from coal-fired power plants releases sulfur dioxide, nitrogen oxides, particulate matter and heavy metals.
+These emissions create a number of dangerous environmental problems such as smog and acid rain, as well as numerous health risks for us, ranging from the diseases of the respiratory tract, cardiovascular, and cerebrovascular system .
 In addition, coal is also an emitter of CO2 which contributes to climate change.

 Oil’s environmental and health impacts are similar to those of coal, particularly when it comes to air pollution and climate change.

-Natural gas is the third fossil fuel that can be found beneath our planet’s surface.
+Natural gas is is the second most abundant non-renewable energy source.
 While coal is a rock and oil is a liquid, natural gas is – as the name suggests – a gas.
-Unlike oil and coal despots, natural gas is not found in big open pockets but rather trapped in rock formations .
+Natural gas is predominantly methane.
+It was formed like the other fossil fuels with pressure and heat pressing on organic material over millions of years.
+Unlike oil and coal deposits, natural gas is not found in big open pockets but rather trapped in rock formations .

-The process of extracting it therefore, hydraulic fracturing, is slightly more complicated in that it involves high-pressure water being piped underground to break the rock and release the gas.
+The process of extraction, called hydraulic fracturing, is slightly more complicated.
+It involves high-pressure water being piped underground to break the rock and release the gas.
 If the rock is too hard, chemicals are used to dissolve the rocks.

-While natural gas is considered the cleanest of fossil fuels but its extraction can be problematic.
-Hydraulic fracturing can create mini-earthquakes and the use of chemicals can pollute nearby soil and water resources.
+While natural gas is considered the cleanest of fossil fuels, its extraction is problematic.
+Hydraulic fracturing can create mini-earthquakes and the use of chemicals can contaminate nearby soil and water resources.
 Mini-earthquakes can be particularly damaging to local communities particularly in terms of the value of their houses and property.

 #4 Nuclear power

 Nuclear power is not a fossil fuel but it is a non-renewable form of energy.
-This is because while nuclear power itself relies on the bonds that can be found in atoms of uranium and therefore can be considered renewable, the material used in nuclear power plants – uranium – is not .
-Nuclear energy is released when the nucleus of an atom splits; to achieve this a rather rare type of uranium, U-235, is needed.
+Nuclear power is considered non-renewable because the material used in nuclear power plants – uranium – is a non-renewable resource .